 I wrote this after my father passed away.
-It was a confusing, enlightening and yet, traumatising time for my family.
+It was a confusing and traumatic time for my family.
 Writing was a great tool for me.
 It helped me understand, face up to and release my emotions.
 Although I may have felt sad when I wrote or afterwards; I nearly always felt liberated too! 🙂

 Death.
 One-day life changes